mirokrastanov/tabata-training-app/README.md

-# Tabata Training App
+# Tabata Training App* (work in progress...)
 🏃⌚Tabata timer app with customizable workouts.
-Users build profiles with exercise names, durations &amp; see them on screen during intervals.
+Users build profiles with exercise names and durations, and see them on screen during intervals.
 - (Preview img) NYI...

 ## App Demo